-The Tesla Model 3’s Long-Range Variant Gets Excellent 126MPGe, Completely Meets NAFTA’s Standards
+Tesla Model 3’s Long-Range Variant Gets Excellent 126MPGe, Completely Meets NAFTA’s Standards

 If anything, the Model 3’s 126MPGe rating is yet another notch on the mass-production EV’s belt.
 With such numbers, users of Tesla’s car for the masses could at least look forward to driving one of the most economical vehicles on the market.
 Apart from great MPGe ratings, however, North American drivers of the Model 3 could look forward to yet another remarkable attribute of the car.
 As it turns out, the Model 3 completely supports the local North American auto industry.

 According to a recent Electrek report, the Model 3 is fully compliant with NAFTA’s standards, with the majority of its parts being built exclusively in North America.
-Speculations have already been abounding that Tesla’s newest vehicle would largely be made in the West, but few could predict the fact that a whopping 75 percent of the EV would be manufactured in the US, Canada and Mexico.
+Speculations have already surfaced that Tesla’s newest vehicle would largely be made in the West, but few could predict the fact that a whopping 75 percent of the EV would be manufactured in the U.S., Canada, and Mexico.

-In comparison, the Chevy Bolt EV, while being assembled in the United States, only comprises 26 percent US/Canadian parts.
+In comparison, the Chevy Bolt EV, while being assembled in the United States, only comprises 26 percent U.S./Canadian parts.
 Up to 54 percent of its components are sourced from South Korea.
-Other prominent EVs such as the BMW i3 and the Nissan Leaf also follow the same trend.
+Other prominent EVs, such as the BMW i3 and the Nissan Leaf, also follow the same trend.

 Thus, for all intents and purposes, the Model 3, once it reaches its full production, would not only be one of the most competitive cars on the market; it would also be one of the most American vehicles on the street as well.